Cameroon, Republic of

 Companies in the large taxpayers unit shall declare participation in companies that are equal to or more than 25% of the share capital of the latter, as well as the documentation to justify their transfer pricing policy for intra-group transactions, at the same time as their annual tax return.

-As of January 1, 2023, companies with a transfer pricing policy for cross-border trade in goods and services are obliged to submit their transfer pricing documentation to the customs authorities by 31 March of each year at the latest.
+Companies with a transfer pricing policy for cross-border trade in goods and services are required to submit their transfer pricing documentation to the customs authorities by 31 March of each year at the latest.
 The failure to transmit this declaration is assimilated to the offence of refusal to communicate the documents and is sanctioned.

 Thin capitalisation